loc-conformance/linebench/README.md

 ## What a run measures

 An instance is a definition, a binary and a name in the table.
-By default every counter definition is one instance, named after itself, with the binary setup fetched. `--counters` picks a subset and fixes the order:
+By default every counter definition is one instance, named after itself, with the binary setup fetched, and so is every `[given]` entry in `linebench.conf`. `--counters` picks a subset and fixes the order:

 ```
 linebench run --counters mezura,scc,tokei
 ```

-The first instance named is the control, the one timed alone at the start and at the end of the run; `--control` names another.
-With no `--counters` the order is alphabetical, so name them when the control matters, and in a dev loop name your own counter first.
+The control is the instance timed alone at the start and at the end of the run, and the workload `noise` times. `control = "mezura"` in `linebench.conf` names it for every run on the machine, `--control` for one run, and with neither it is the first instance named, which with no `--counters` is the first definition alphabetically, today cloc, the slowest of the four.
+A run that does not hold the conf's control says so and times its first instance as the control; a `--control` that is not in the run is refused.
+Keep the control the same across the runs you want compared: "since the last run" reads every change against the control's own shift, and that shift is only known when an earlier run timed the same control build.
+After the control's version changes, the block says so until a later run shares the new build.

 A build of your own is an instance too, named `<counter>@<tag>`: